DCP1964/Splunk-SOC-Lab-Telemetry-Pipeline/README.md

 Documenting these issues provides insight into the troubleshooting process and highlights real-world SIEM engineering challenges.

 ---
+## Issue 1: Logs not appearing in Splunk.

+### Problem
+After passing the query in splunk , any query no logs were seen in the results window.

+### Root Cause

+inputs.conf had a hidden .txt extension.

+### Solution

+Corrected configuration and restarted forwarder.

+### Result

+38,000+ events successfully indexed.

-## Issue 1: Sysmon Command Not Recognized
+## Issue 2: Sysmon Command Not Recognized

 ### Problem